PaddlePaddle/PaddleDetection/configs/picodet/README_en.md

 ## Introduction

-We developed a series of lightweight models, named `PP-PicoDet`.
+We release/2.4ed a series of lightweight models, named `PP-PicoDet`.
 Because of the excellent performance, our models are very suitable for deployment on mobile or CPU.
 For more details, please refer to our [report on arXiv](https://arxiv.org/abs/2111.00902).

 - 🌟 Higher mAP: the **first** object detectors that surpass mAP(0.5:0.95) **30+** within 1M parameters when the input size is 416.
 - 🚀 Faster latency: 150FPS on mobile ARM CPU.